diving91/Bluetooth-scanner/README.md

 # Bluetooth-scanner
-BT (LE or not) scanner for Jeedom automation Framework
+BT (LE or not) scanner for Jeedom home automation Framework

 * Class BLE purpose: Scan Bluetooth devices on the network and notify a controller when registered devices are in range<br/>